 Previously called Formosa, Taiwan never has been ruled by the CPC or as a part of the PRC, and until 1945, had never been ruled by the ROC.
 In Taiwan after World War II, October 25, 1945, or "Retrocession Day," marked the ROC's claim of "recovering" Formosa from Japan.
 However, upon Japan's surrender, that was the first time that the ROC's military forces had occupied the island of Formosa.
 When the Qing Empire ceded in perpetuity Formosa to Japan under the Treaty of Shimonoseki of 1895, the ROC was not yet in existence.
 Moreover, the colony's people did not have a say in self-determination of their status or identity.
 The Kuomintang (KMT), or Nationalist Party of China, has contended that the ROC claimed Formosa at Japan's surrender in August 1945, with no country challenging the island's status.
 The ROC under KMT forces led by Chiang Kai-shek retreated to Taiwan in 1949, when the Communist forces led by Mao Zedong took over mainland China.
-Taiwan's people have faced a social, ethnic, linguistic, and political issue of whether to identify with Taiwan or China, with two major groups of local "Taiwanese" and "mainlanders" (folks who retreated to Taiwan with the KMT forces and their descendants).
+Taiwan's people have faced social, ethnic, linguistic, and political issues of whether to identify with Taiwan or China, with two major groups of local "Taiwanese" and "Mainlanders" (folks who retreated to Taiwan with the KMT forces and their descendants).
 The KMT's imposed authoritarian rule and martial law on Taiwan, including a massacre called the "228 Incident" of February 28, 1947, exacerbated difficulties between the groups.
+President Ma said that over 29,700 victims of the "White Terror" period got compensation by July 2013.